rblotsky/TextAdventureScripting/README.md

    Adding too few, too many, or invalid variables will be considered a syntax error and will prevent parsing the command.

 ## Variables
 Variables are stored within the game and used for Commands.
-Variable names are required to be text, excluding newlines, commas, and `{}[]`</b>
+Variable names are required to be text, excluding newlines, backslashes, and `{}[]`</b>
 characters.
 When a variable is first used, it is given a value of 0, and in subsequent uses the current value will be used.</b>

 Some Commands allow modifying variable names, such as ADD or SET.